-Similar in the interest in constructing an optimal learner, (Greiner et al. 2002) studied the theoretical aspects of active learning with test costs using a PAC learning framework.
+(Greiner et al. 2002) studied the theoretical aspects of active learning with test costs using a PAC learning framework.
 (Turney 1995) presented a system called ICET, which uses a genetic algorithm to build a decision tree to minimize the cost of tests and misclassification.
-Our work also considers the decision tree model, where we additionally consider both the minimization of misclassification cost on training data and the formulation of a testing strategy for minimizing the test costs on the testing data.
+Our work also considers the decision tree model, where we additionally consider both the minimization of misclassification cost on training data and the formulation of a test strategy for minimizing the test costs on the test data.
 As mentioned above, because our algorithm essentially adopts the same decision-tree building framework as in (Quinlan 1993), our algorithm is expected to be more efficient than Turney's genetic algorithm based approach.